-Aussie line: The Aussie line was imported from Australia (hence the name Aussie).
-This line carries and produces blacks, blues, blue-agouti, agouti, mink, cinnamon, Russian Blue, Russian Cinnamon, powdered blue, and fawn.
+Aussie line: The Aussie line includes ancestors that were imported from Australia (hence the name Aussie).
+This line carries and produces blacks, blues, blue-agouti, agouti, mink, cinnamon, Russian Blue, Russian Cinnamon, powdered blue, hairless, and fawn.
 Silvermane is very commonly produced in this line.
+Harley and Satin are also produced.
 The natural temperaments in this line are excellent.
-This line is arguably the best bloodline in the country and only a handful of breeders are working with them due to its rarity.
+This line is arguably the best bloodline in the country.
+If you want exceptional rats, this line is for you!
+Read more about them below.

 Blue Rex line: Selecting for american blues.
 Breeding for both rex and standard fur in this line.
 This is because rex is dominant and when two rex are bred together you get drex, which are patchy and/or balding.

-Other info about the silvermane: This coloration shows best on agouti and black rats as you can see below.
-The silvermane will have white looking tips that disappear when wet.
+Other info about the silvermane: This coloration shows best on agouti and black rats.
+The fur will have white looking tips that disappear when wet.
 It's been determined that these white tips are actually clear!
 Silvermanes often silver from the bum forward and will develop a mask that usually shows between 3-4 weeks old.

 The original name for this gene is "Silvermane."
 It was given this title by the person who discovered it, but the official name given to it by the American Fancy Rat & Mouse Association is "D'Argent."

 The only line I have which produces this gene is the Aussie line.